material-motion/material-motion-js/README.md

 This repo houses all the packages that comprise the Material Motion implementation for JavaScript.
 They are available in [`packages`](https://github.com/material-motion/material-motion-js/tree/develop/packages/):

 - [`core`](https://github.com/material-motion/material-motion-experiments-js/tree/develop/packages/core/) houses the core implementation of Material Motion; including [`MotionObservable`](https://github.com/material-motion/material-motion-js/blob/develop/packages/core/src/observables/MotionObservable.ts), [`MotionRuntime`](https://github.com/material-motion/material-motion-js/blob/develop/packages/core/src/MotionRuntime.ts), and [`ReactiveProperty`](https://github.com/material-motion/material-motion-js/blob/develop/packages/core/src/properties/ReactiveProperty.ts).
-To use it in an application, you'll also need an adapter such as `material-motion-adapter-react` or `material-motion-adapter-react`.
+To use it in an application, you'll also need an adapter such as `material-motion-views-react` or `material-motion-views-react`.
 This package is published on NPM as [`material-motion`](https://www.npmjs.com/package/material-motion).

+- [`views-dom`](https://github.com/material-motion/material-motion-experiments-js/tree/develop/packages/views-dom/) houses the adapter that supports using Material Motion in the DOM with `connectInteractionToElements()`.

+- [`views-react`](https://github.com/material-motion/material-motion-experiments-js/tree/develop/packages/views-react/) houses the adapter that supports using Material Motion in React with `createMotionComponent()`.

 ## Contributing ##